qq456cvb/qq456cvb/README.md

 * [**AAAI2020**] Pointwise Rotation-Invariant Network with Adaptive Sampling and 3D Spherical Voxel Convolution ([arxiv](https://arxiv.org/abs/1811.09361)/[code](https://github.com/qq456cvb/PRIN))
 * ...
 More publications on my [Website](https://qq456cvb.github.io/publications/)
 <!-- pub ends -->

+### Side Projects
+During my spare time, I also implemented lots of tools/algorithms/papers that I found interesting, all of which are open-source.
+You can find a brief listing and introduction of them at http://qq456cvb.github.io/sideprojects/.